-But that doesn’t matter.
-What matters is that Telegram is one of the best encrypted messaging apps, offering a cross-platform, cloud-based distributed messaging app that has no ads.
-Just bear in mind that in many cases, Telegram itself can read your messages.
+While more users is a good thing for the platform, what matters is that Telegram is one of the best encrypted messaging apps, offering a cross-platform, cloud-based distributed messaging service with no ads.
+Keep in mind though that in many cases, Telegram itself can read your messages.

-Telegram is similar to Apple’s Messages, but it’s more reliable, has dedicated apps for all platforms — PC, Mac, Linux, Android, and iOS — and it also allows you to set up secret chats with messages that can self-destruct, giving you a new level of privacy.
+Telegram is similar to Apple’s Messages but it has dedicated apps for all platforms – PC, Mac, Linux, Android and iOS – and it also allows you to set up secret chats with messages that can self-destruct after a set amount of time, giving you a new level of privacy.

 Telegram is not as secure as you might think

-However, Telegram has been widely criticized by information-security experts (opens in new tab), who say Telegram's cryptography is untested (opens in new tab) and that it's simply not secure enough (opens in new tab) to be used by political dissidents and other people transmitting highly sensitive information.
-(That's despite the fact that Telegram was ISIS's favorite messaging platform (opens in new tab).)
+Telegram has come under scrutiny by security experts who say its cryptography is untested and not secure enough to be used by political dissidents or other people transmitting highly sensitive information.
+However, to date, no one has figured out how to break Telegram's encryption.

-Experts recommend using Signal instead, or WhatsApp, which also uses the Signal protocol.
-The main difference is that Telegram text chats are not end-to-end encrypted by default.
-Chats on Signal and WhatsApp are.
+Many experts recommend using Signal or WhatsApp instead as both use the Signal protocol for their encryption.
+The main difference between Signal and Telegram is that Telegram’s text chats are not end-to-end encrypted by default.
+Chats on both other platforms are.

-That means Telegram can read your messages and may have to hand them over if the police come knocking.
-(Telegram is legally based in London but has some operations in Dubai, United Arab Emirates.)
+This means that Telegram can read your messages and could possibly have to hand them over following a request to do so by law enforcement.
+While Telegram is legally based in London, it also has some operations in Dubai.

-Telegram one-to-one voice and video calls are end-to-end encrypted, but its group voice chats are not.
+Telegram’s one-to-one voice and video calls are both end-to-end encrypted but its group voice chats are not.